MichaelCade/90DaysOfDevOps/Days/day33.md

 If there is a reason you cannot use PowerShell in your environment but you can use .mdor bash then the Azure CLI is going to be your choice.

-Next up we take all the theory we have been through and create some scenarios and get hands-on in Azure.
+Next up we take all the theories we have been through and create some scenarios and get hands-on in Azure.

 ## Resources